 |Overseas||In further study||Receiving a benefit||In employment||Median Salary|

-*Two years after completion of L4 Certificate - Mechanical & Industrial Engineer & Tech.
-‘Overseas’ refers to the percentage of ALL graduates completing this qualification.
-Other indicators refer only to graduates living in New Zealand.
+*Three years after completion of L4 Certificate - Mechanical & Industrial Engineer & Tech.

-Two years after completing a certificate in mechanical and industrial engineering, many graduates are in employment.
-Some are in further study, and some are overseas.
-A relatively large percentage was receiving a benefit.
-The median salary two years after graduation was around $32,300.
+Three years after completing a certificate in mechanical and industrial engineering, most graduates are in employment and some are overseas.
+The median salary two years after graduation was around $54,000.